railsuser2014/openobject-doc-book-en/3/3_7/accounting_workflow.rst

 	There are several advantages in working with Draft invoices:

-	* You've got an intermediate validation state before the invoice is approved.
+	* You have got an intermediate validation state before the invoice is approved.
-	  This is useful when your accountants aren't the people creating the initial invoice, but are still required to approve it before the invoice is entered into the accounts.
+	  This is useful when your accountants are not the people creating the initial invoice, but are still required to approve it before the invoice is entered into the accounts.

 	* It enables you to create invoices in advance, without approving them at the same time.
-	  You're also able to list all of the invoices awaiting approval.
+	  You are also able to list all of the invoices awaiting approval.

 Open or Pro-Forma Invoices
 --------------------------

 You can approve (or validate) an invoice in the \ ``Open``\   or \ ``Pro Forma``\   state.
-A Pro Forma invoice doesn't yet have an invoice number, but the accounting entries on the invoice that's created correspond to the amounts that Open ERP will record as the customer's payables.
+A Pro Forma invoice does not yet have an invoice number, but the accounting entries on the invoice that is created correspond to the amounts that Open ERP will record as the customer's payables.

 .. tip:: Pro Forma invoices

-	In some countries, you're not allowed to generate accounting entries from pro forma invoices.
+	In some countries, you are not allowed to generate accounting entries from pro forma invoices.
 	You create instead a report from the purchase order, which prints a pro forma invoice that has no accounting consequences within the system.